PoseAI/PoseCameraAPI/README.md

 4. Make sure you have entered the correct local IP address into the mobile app for the connecting machine (often in the form of 192.xxx.x.xxx using IPv4).
 For convenience the UE4 PoseAI plugin will show your local IP address in the LiveLink console and the python demo prints your IP address to console.
 5. On an IPv6 network try using the local-link address (starting with FE80: and, at least on our network, stopping before the % sign in the address)

-# Frames per second, heating and performance
+# Frames per second, heating and phone performance
 Better embedded chip hardware in newer phones can significantly improve the performance.
 Also, iPhones throttle the speed when the battery is worn or the phone runs hot.
 - An iPhone 12 should routinely be able to process 60 camera frames per second into motion capture data for sustained periods of time.
 - An iPhone 8 or X should be able to proccess approximately 50 out of the camera's 60 frames per second for an initial period.
 However, the high computation load will likely cause the phone to heat up after a few minutes and the operating system is likely to throttle the speed of the app at some point to maintain a cooler temperature.